August Smart Lock Review: Latest Version Has Reliable Hands-Free Operation

 The first time I installed the lock, it took me about 15 minutes.
 The second time I did it, it only took 5 minutes.
-I think it’s safe to say that as long as your lock is compatible, installation is easy.
+I think it’s safe to say that as long as your lock is compatible and your door deadbolt works well, installation is easy.

 Make Sure Your Existing Deadbolt Is Supported By The August Smart Lock

 The August lock is not compatible with every type of deadbolt.
 August keeps a list of all the officially supported locks here.